Rjukan Station

-Rjukan Station (Rjukan stasjon) is the terminal railway station of the Rjukan Line, located at Rjukan in Tinn, Norway.
+Rjukan Station (Rjukan stasjon) is the terminal railway station of the Rjukan Line, located at Rjukan in Tinn Municipality, Norway.

 The station opened as part of the railway on 9 August 1909 as Saaheim, until renaming to Rjukan on 15 November 1912.
 It was rebuilt 1959-60 and closed on 5 July 1991; after the closing the local radio station Radio Rjukan has moved into the building.